anthonythorne/visualcare-file-migration-renamer/CONTRIBUTING.md

 - Update README.md if adding new features
 - Add comments to your code
 - Update relevant documentation in the `docs/` directory
+- Document any new test cases or testing patterns

 ## Project Structure